Ask a doctor about a prescription for DURACEF 250 mg/5 ml ORAL SUSPENSION POWDER

 Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 The prescribed dose by your doctor will depend on the nature and severity of the infection.
-It will also depend on how your kidneys work.
-Your doctor will explain everything to you.
+It will also depend on how well your kidneys work.
+Your doctor will explain all this to you.

-Adults: Adolescents and adults who need treatment with cefadroxil usually take cefadroxil in capsules.
-The capsules have a separate leaflet.
+Adults: Adolescents and adults who need treatment with cefadroxil usually take cefadroxil in tablets.
+The tablets have a separate package leaflet.

 Use in children